kommander/aden/docs/index.md

 You can check what my CLI can do for you at any time with `aden -h`.

-_Note_: I am still in active development in an alpha stage, if you want to get the newest development version, clone my repository and do `npm i -g` from there.
+_Note_: Help us get out of alpha stage, by providing feedback.
+If you want to get the newest development version, clone my repository and do `npm i -g` from there.

 I leverage a set of modern open source technologies like [Webpack](https://github.com/webpack/webpack), [Babel](https://babeljs.io/) and [Express](http://expressjs.com/) to deliver on my promises.
 Although you do not need to know about any of these in detail to get started, I strongly encourage you to read up on the technologies involved.